 Rather than being round, they are triangular.

-This larger version of Gasteria is a natural, wild variant growing outdoors in very shady spots.
+This larger version of Gasteria is a natural, wild variant growing outdoors in partial shade and very shady lighting conditions.

 Gasteraloe (Green Ice)